shopware/docs/guides/plugins/plugins/framework/data-handling/deleting-associated-data.md

-# Removing associated data
+# Removing Associated Data

 ## Overview

-This short guide will come with some examples on how to delete associated data or most likely how to delete the association to another entity.
+This guide explains with some examples on how to delete associated data or most likely how to delete the association to another entity.

 ## Prerequisites

-This example will be built upon the [plugin base guide](../../plugin-base-guide.md), so having a look at it will come in handy.
+This example will be built upon the [Plugin base guide](../../plugin-base-guide.md), so having a look at it will come in handy.

 Also, the same subject was already mentioned in our guide about [Replacing associated data](replacing-associated-data.md).